Divested-Mobile/CIP-Kernel-Sec/README.md

 * `base_ver`: Stable version that the branch is based on, e.g.
   "4.4".
 This needs to be quoted so that it's a string not a number.
+* `tag_regexp`: A regular expression that matches tags on a branch.

 ### Remotes